the-strathmere/the-strathmere.github.io/index.markdown

 ---

-## Available for Purchase Soon!
+## Take 10% Off Your Strathmere Purchase

 If you've made it this far down the page, and certainly if you watched the video above, you are likely interested in purchasing _The Strathmere_.
-I'll have it available for sale soon!
-Just enter your email address below and I'll send you an update when the product listing is available 🙂
+Enter your email address below and I'll follow-up with a 10% off code for you to use at checkout.

 <script async data-uid="924e3f3ef9" src="https://aaronaiken.ck.page/924e3f3ef9/index.js"></script>
 <!--